emilyriehl/yoneda/src/simplicial-hott/8-covariant.md

 ## Prerequisites

-- `hott/*` - we require various prerequisites from homotopy type theory, for instance contractible types
+- `hott/*` - We require various prerequisites from homotopy type theory.
-- `3-simplicial-type-theory.md` — we rely on definitions of simplicies and their subshapes
+- `3-simplicial-type-theory.md` — We rely on definitions of simplicies and their subshapes.
-- `5-segal-types.md` - we make use of the notion of Segal types and their structures
+- `5-segal-types.md` - We make use of the notion of Segal types and their structures.

 ## Dependent hom types

-In a type family over a base type, we introduce a dependent hom type of arrows that live over a specified arrow in the base type.
+In a type family over a base type, there is a dependent hom type of arrows that live over a specified arrow in the base type.

 ```rzk
 -- [RS17, Section 8 Prelim]